Eurasian skylark: Description

 The Eurasian skylark is 18–19 cm in length.
 Like most other larks, the Eurasian skylark is a rather dull-looking species, being mainly brown above and paler below.
 It has a short blunt crest on the head, which can be raised and lowered.
 In flight it shows a short tail and short broad wings.
 The tail and the rear edge of the wings are edged with white, which are visible when the bird is flying away, but not if it is heading towards the observer.
 The male has broader wings than the female.
 This adaptation for more efficient hovering flight may have evolved because of female Eurasian skylarks' preference for males that sing and hover for longer periods and so demonstrate that they are likely to have good overall fitness.

 It is known for the song of the male, which is delivered in hovering flight from heights of 50 to 100 m, when the singing bird may appear as just a dot in the sky from the ground.
 The long, unbroken song is a clear, bubbling warble delivered high in the air while the bird is rising, circling or hovering.
 The song generally lasts two to three minutes, but it tends to last longer later in the mating season, when songs can last for 20 minutes or more.
 At wind farm sites, male skylarks have been found to sing at higher frequencies as a result of wind turbine noise.
+Male Eurasian skylarks display local microdialects, with neighbouring birds sharing distinctive song patterns that function as group signatures and help distinguish local from non-local individuals.